bhj/libseymour/README.md

 Although Google Reader was discontinued in 2013, its API (also known as the GReader API) remains a de facto standard for interoperability among RSS/Atom feed aggregators and clients.

 libseymour is a TypeScript library that aims to make interacting with this API easier, document it, and encourage the development of more web-based RSS clients.
+[See the full documentation](https://bhj.github.io/libseymour/modules.html).

-# Getting Started
+## Getting Started

  ```sh
  $ npm i libseymour